 With the upcoming transition in the University's leadership, the committee recognized the critical importance of establishing a body that could engage with both the outgoing and incoming administrations.
 The University Plan of Organization allows for the creation of special committees "of limited scope and term of duration."
 After consulting with the Senate Office and Senate Parliamentarian, the ERG Committee determined that the special committee model would be an ideal way to essentially pilot the new body before it is codified.
 The committee agreed that a 3-year term of duration would allow the special committee to be informed by the transition in leadership and allow it to continue to operate while a comprehensive review to develop a permanent body is conducted prior to the special committee's dissolution.
-This model would also allow the ERG Committee agreed to develop those provisions for the special committee, including a charge, membership, and set of procedures that would provide the most value to the Senate, the University, and the administration.
+This model would also allow the ERG Committee to craft specific provisions for the body that could differ from those of standing committees.
+The committee agreed to develop those provisions for the special committee, including a charge, membership, and set of procedures that would provide the most value to the Senate, the University, and the administration.